joereddington/todo.txt/historic_notes.md

 ## 08/07/19 09:15 to 09:47, Preparing for call with DM
 ## 08/07/19 11:00 to 11:50, Call with DM and writing summary email
 ## 08/07/19 12:56 to 13:33, phone call with Clare
+## 09/07/19 12:03 to 12:17, The watchtower homepage is now the driver file
+## 09/07/19 09:51 to 12:50 (C Trusteee) Sprint on Expenses: https://github.com/joereddington/Projects-Private/issues/126 Time:90 date:2019-07-01 @EQT
+Working on Expenses,
+- 09/07/19 smallest next step: Fix the expenses spreadsheet.
+* I fixed the expenses spreadsheet eventually by copying from a previous version.
+* Before that I found an interesting excel-to-javascript github that was broken and have made contact.
+- 09/07/19 smallest next step: see if a previous excel file works
+- 09/07/19 smallest next step: Export the EQT spreadsheet into a new folder.
+* Fetched old receipt books from the loft and also put a bunch of existing receipts in the right place.
+* Worked on the 'EQT expenses': took lots of photos.
+* Made a change to the algorithm so it is quicker next time and saved it in github.

+## 09/07/19 12:50
+Breaking here for lunch, the code is EQT and I'm finding receipt 22

+## 09/07/19 13:23
+Lunch done.
+Going into town.
+Will:
+* get the electoral roll done.
+* read in library
+* Have a hot chocolate
+## 09/07/19 07:09
+x (A) 1.
+Looking for urgent: Check Calendar and reminders and notebooks  @singleton +PlanningAndTracking Time:20 x (A) Lock phone away and drink 1L of Water @singleton +Health Time:03 x (B) Contact PR honestly

+## 09/07/19 07:09 to 07:20 (B) Process the flowers for Turing  date:2019-07-02
+- 09/07/19 smallest next step:  Log in to the ssh account and move the themes and such.
+I've opened a support ticket and put it into the directory.
+- 09/07/19 smallest next step: Start writing the document and actually transfer the money.

+So, this is what Alan Turing's Status looked like on his birthday!

+You did this, once again you came together and did this, and you raised £2,056.41 for Special Effect.

+## Accounting!
+Okay, the accounting part:

+* We were again approached by a private donor, who, at our advice, sent £1,000 to special effect.
+We remain staggered by this.
+* The Paypal pool raised £1,056.41.
+* Bath University sent Joe personally £43.74 (they had those payment details from a previous year)
+* There were then two large purchases of flowers, one of 59.66 and one of 34.84, for a total of £94.50.
+The receipts are below.
+* This leaves exactly £530 to transfer to special effect.
+Screenshot below.

+## 09/07/19 07:32
+- 09/07/19 smallest next step:  copy paste the text above to the github issue and add the photos

+## 09/07/19 07:30 to 09:20, Nova time.  @Family

+## 09/07/19 09:20 to 09:43,
+I've completed the payments and report for Flowers For Turing, Now I need to email all the donors: it's gone into the list.

+## 09/07/19 09:44 to 09:49, two minute task: change screenshot locatio.